-4. Conclusion
+3. Conclusion

-Eco Logical Australia Pty Ltd, on behalf of Lendlease Development Pty Ltd, has prepared this Compliance Report to fulfil Conditions 12-15 of the approval (EPBC 2021/8981).
-Six non-compliances occurred in the 2023-2024 reporting year regarding Conditions 2, 12, 15, 16, 17 and 18.
-These non-compliances can be summarised as the need for urgent sewer rectification works, the lateness in preparing this Annual Compliance Report, and the consequent non-reporting of a non-compliance.
+Eco Logical Australia Pty Ltd, on behalf of SRCP (Calderwood) Pty Ltd, has prepared this Compliance Report to fulfil Conditions 12-15 of the approval (EPBC 2021/8981).
+No non-compliances occurred in the 2024-2025 reporting year.
 All associated documentation has been provided as appendices to this report.

-Appendix A - Decision on referral - Calderwood Mod 4 Residential Development NSW (Department of Agriculture, Water and the Environment 4 April 2022)
+Appendix A Decision on referral - Calderwood Mod 4 Residential Development NSW (Department of Agriculture, Water and the Environment 4 April 2022)